agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/03-types/arrays/lesson.md

 days.size(); // 7
 ```

-Array is by default immutable - you cannot change the value of an element in the array.
+By default, an array is immutable - you cannot change the value of an element in the array.
 To create a
-mutable version of array, use the `var` keyword when declaring the array:
+mutable version of the array, use the `var` keyword when declaring it:

 ```motoko
 let counters = [var 0, 0, 0];